Character Encoding: From ASCII to UTF-8 for NLP Practitioners

 The ASCII character table visualized as a heatmap.
 Each cell represents one of the 128 ASCII values (0-127), organized in an 8x16 grid.
 Control characters (codes 0-31 and 127) appear in red, while printable characters are shown in their respective cells.
 The structured layout reveals ASCII''s elegant design: uppercase letters (A-Z) occupy codes 65-90, lowercase letters (a-z) occupy codes 97-122, and digits (0-9) occupy codes 48-57.

 Notice something elegant: uppercase 'A' is 65, and lowercase 'a' is 97, exactly 32 positions apart.
-This wasn't accidental.
-The designers ensured that converting between cases requires only flipping a single bit (bit 5).
+Since 32=2532 = 2^5, this difference corresponds to a single bit position in binary.
+The designers ensured that converting between cases requires only flipping bit 5.
 This made case conversion trivially efficient on early hardware.

 In[5]: